socrata/soda-java/README.md

 addition CUD operations.

+**Upserting CSV files**

+SODA2 makes it extremely easy to update a dataset from a CSV or JSON file through an operation called `upsert`.
+Upsert allows you to to insert, update and delete in a single operation.
+It determines what operation to execute based on whether the object is already uploaded and whether or not a special :deleted flag is set.
+The way Upsert determines whether an object is already loaded or not is based on it's row identifier.

+* If no row identifier is set on a dataset, the system columns `:id` will be used.
+* If a row identifier is set on a dataset, that column will be used.

+ So, for example.
+If a dataset has a row identifier of `crime_id`, you may upload a CSV that looks like:

+     crime_id,crime_name,:deleted
+     new_one, New Crime, false
+     old_one, Update A Crime, false
+     del_one, , true

+In this example:

+* Since, there is no record with a `crime_id=new_one`, one will be creates
+* Since, there is already a record with `crime_id=old_one`, that record will be update
+* Since, there is already a record with `crime_id=del_one` AND `:deleted` is true in the CSV, this record will be deleted.

+The `:deleted` column is ONLY needed in this example if you are deleting rows.
+If you are creating a CSV for purely updating and adding rows, you don't need to have the column at all.

+The code to actually upload a CSV is simple:

+    Soda2Producer producer = Soda2Producer.newProducer("https://sandbox.demo.socrata.com", "testuser@gmail.com", "OpenData", "D8Atrg62F2j017ZTdkMpuZ9vY");
+    UpsertResult upsertResult = producer.upsertCsv("fakeCrimes", "/fake_crimes.csv");

+The code to create a new dataset from a CSV is also simple (if you want to use the default datatype Socrata chooses)

+    //Create the dataset from the CSV and set the RowColumnIdentifier to "crime_id" final DatasetInfo     fakeCrimesDataset = importer.createViewFromCsv("fakeCrimes", "This is a test dataset using samples with the nominations schema", "/fake_crimes.csv", "crime_id");
+    importer.publish(fakeCrimesDataset.getId());

 **CRUD on Objects**

 SODA2 also provides mechanisms for creating, updating or deleting individual rows.
 In this example, we will add, update and then